TRAVELING TO DUBAI AS A SOLO FEMALE TRAVELER

 And I even feel safe enough to turn my back and leave my stuff unattended for a few minutes.
 All thanks to a low crime rate.

-So, if you are in Dubai, and this is what I wanted to tell you with my revelation, you can feel free to hit the beach – even if you are as paranoid as I am.
-Okay, make sure to be somehow close to your valuables, but no need to hold your stuff close by you.
+So, if you are in Dubai, you can feel free to hit the beach – even if you are as paranoid as I am.
+Okay, still – exercise common sense and keep an eye but normally you do not have to be paranoid.

-Best beaches in Dubai: La Mer, Jumeirah Beach (Kite Beach), and the private beaches on Dubai Palm.
+Best beaches in Dubai to visit solo: La Mer, Jumeirah Beach (Kite Beach), and the private beaches on Dubai Palm.

 Boat and Abra Rides

 I can openly admit that I am into boat rides – speedboats, dinner cruises, or whatsoever.
 Just put me on a boat and let me enjoy the city from a different perspective.

 Dubai is great for boat tours – as a solo traveler, you have the chance to make friends, and if you prefer being on your own, you can enjoy the beauty of the city while sailing around.
 It is just 0,25€ for a ride – a fun and cheap thing to do in Dubai alone.